-These grants, for teaching faculty, are generally designed to supplement the $500 in faculty development money made available through the department to full-time and continuing faculty.
-Adjunct faculty may make supplemental grant requests (as indicated in the Adjunct Faculty Handbook).
+These grants, for teaching faculty (including adjunct faculty), are generally designed to supplement the $500 in faculty development money made available through the department to full-time and continuing faculty.

 Faculty development supplemental grants are awarded three times each academic year for projects in the FALL, SPRING, and SUMMER periods.

 - Fall application activities between September 16 and December 31

 - Spring application activities between January 1 and May 31

 - Summer application period between June 1 and September 15

 If a proposed project overlaps funding periods, apply for funding in the period in which the project will conclude.

 Paper Applications should be submitted to the Dean (GW 314) by the application due date.

 - be submitted using the Faculty Supplemental Grant Cover Sheet (may be completed on the computer)

 - address all points stated on the Cover Sheet